University-of-Windsor/PPPCT/README.md

 ```
 In the next version of PPPCT we will internalize these codes into our work, so you do not need to do extra codings to get results of ARI <br/>

+## Comparison
+In counterparts folder, you will find the comparing methods in the paper.
+These methods are mostly implemented in R, where you should install R studio to run them easily.
+One of our counter parts is ParaDPMM, which is a linux based method, likewise PPPCT, and you can read its documentation to run through [ParaDPMM](https://github.com/tiehangd/Para_DPMM)

-## This Work is under review by the journal of Bioinformatics.
+## PPPCT is under review by the journal of Bioinformatics.

 Copyright © 2023, Ali Abbasi Tadi <br/>
 https://www.researchgate.net/profile/Ali-Abbasi-Tadi <br/>